Women's School of Planning and Architecture: Founding

+Noel Birkby is an American architect and a feminist activist.
+She played a big role in environmental design.
+As a co-founder of the Women's Schools of Planning and Architecture she helped create a space for women in the design field.
+Birkby focused on the idea of the dismodernist ethos, using it to show how design can restrict and control the way people move through spaces, especially for women.
+Through the WSPA's summer workshops Birkby, along with Leslie Kanes Weisman, addressed how disability was a universal issue through spatial design thinking.
+She viewed domestic space as a starting point for change, encouraging women to rethink and redesign their everyday environments as a way to challenge broader systems of power.

+Leslie Kanes Weisman views education not simply as learning facts, but as a shared process where women understand themselves through each other and their ability to shape change.
+She emphasizes that women need to understand who they are, the communities they belong to, and how society has shaped their identity, in doing so, individuals are able to locate themselves within a larger sense of community.
+At WSPA, Weisman helped frame feminist architectural education by documenting women's historical and personal contributions to the built environment, from professional designers to everyday women shaping domestic spaces.

 Mission and purpose

 WSPA was designed as a form of organization providing a style of educational experience that incorporated feminist principles in form as well as content.
-There was no set format for WSPA sessions, and the coordinators used feedback from participants to make adjustments and innovations designed to help the organization better meet its goals.
-Within a general set of criteria, the founders envisioned an ever-changing and evolving entity responsive to the needs of the participants.
+The workshops involved participation from both women architects and low-income women, who engaged with the design processes in different ways.
+While the low-income participants did not approach the drawing exercises in the same creative way as the architects, they gained experience, a sense of involvement in the process, and formed lasting social connections.
+The workshops challenged the hierarchical structures in architecture offices through collaborative, non-hierarchical systems.
+This structure encouraged creativity, initiative, and a shared responsibility.

 The School aimed to attract participants from diverse backgrounds and geographic locations by making an interest in environmental design the only admission "requirement" and by holding each session at a different location.
 Tuition was kept to a minimum and work-study scholarships were available.
 While the focus of the earlier sessions could be characterized as "consciousness raising, skill building, and [theoretical discussion]" among women who were primarily professionals and academics, in its latter years WSPA was moving toward involvement in political activism based on collaboration with "grassroots women."

 According to co-founders Noel Phyllis Birkby and Leslie Kanes Weisman, all participants in WSPA were considered members of a peer group "equally responsible and equally capable of making a contribution".
 Sessions were planned by a group of Coordinators who were essentially self-selected, based on their willingness and ability to devote the time and energy necessary to bring off a successful session.
 The Coordinators were paid through income generated by tuition fees.